 Daphne said Emmett’s long-term plan includes two more lengthening treatments and a potential third surgery to stunt the growth plate in his right leg to halt growth.
 Gordon believes that by the time he needs his second lengthening, Emmett’s femur will be long enough that he’ll be able to insert the nail into the center of the bone as he normally does.

 Daphne is hopeful that one day Emmett will be able to wear flip flops or even roller skates.
 His Shriners Children’s St. Louis care team hopes so too!

 “He can walk flat-footed at times.
-It’s strange that the lifts in is shoes now are all too high.
+It’s strange that the lifts in his shoes now, are all too high.
 They need to be shortened,” Daphne said as she smiled.

 “Shriners has given us a lots of confidence.
 They have really helped him,” she said.